TeXlyre/texlyre.github.io/docs/accounts/account-types.md

 ### Guest Account Features

 Guest sessions include full access to TeXlyre's core functionality.
-You can create projects, edit documents, compile LaTeX, collaborate with others, and use all integrated tools.
+You can create projects, edit documents, compile LaTeX/Typst, collaborate with others, and use all integrated tools.
 The editing experience is identical to full accounts, with real-time collaboration, syntax highlighting, and instant compilation.

 Guest accounts support file uploads, project organization, and sharing capabilities.
 You can invite collaborators, participate in shared projects, and use the integrated chat and commenting systems.